-3. Any selection or appointment of a chair or member, or renewal of a term of appointment of a chair or member, or denial of such renewal, or mid-term termination of the term of a chair or member, not made in accordance with the provisions of this Act is of no force or effect.
+3. Any selection or appointment of a member or renewal of a term of appointment of a member or denial of such renewal, or any mid-term termination of the term of a member, that does not accord with the provisions of this Act is of no force or effect.

-- 4. This Act and its provisions shall apply to every tribunal whose adjudicative powers are authorized by a statute enacted by the Legislative Assembly of Ontario and shall not be abrogated abridged infringed or diminished in whole or in part by the provisions of any existing or future Ontario statute or regulation unless the Legislative Assembly of Ontario has declared in an enacted and proclaimed statute that a statute or regulation that applies to a designated tribunal or any component thereof shall apply "notwithstanding The Administrative Justice Act". - 5.
-Any notwithstanding declaration shall be deemed to have expired on the third anniversary of the proclamation of the statute in which it appears. - 6.
-The consequences of a deemed expiration of a notwithstanding declaration for any tribunal and its members shall be determined by the Council.
+4. This Act and its provisions shall apply to every tribunal and each of its members whose adjudicative powers are authorized by a statute enacted by the Legislative Assembly of Ontario and shall not be abrogated abridged infringed or diminished in whole or in part by the provisions of any existing or future Ontario statute or regulation unless the Legislative Assembly of Ontario has declared in an enacted and proclaimed statute that a statute or regulation that applies to a designated tribunal or any component thereof shall apply "notwithstanding The Administrative Justice Act".

-PART II
+5. Any notwithstanding declaration shall be deemed to have expired on the third anniversary of the proclamation of the statute in which it appears.

+6. The consequences of a deemed expiration of a notwithstanding declaration for any tribunal and its members shall be determined by the Council.

-ADMINISTRATIVE JUSTICE COUNCIL
+56 PART II: ADMINISTRATIVE JUSTICE COUNCIL